Article updated September 30th, 2014

 You’re on a trip, you’ve got a laptop or tablet, and you’d like to watch a movie or two.
-Since you can’t rely on access to a reliable (not to mention free) Wi-Fi connection on the plane or at your hotel, streaming is out of the question.
+Since you can’t count on access to a reliable (not to mention free) Wi-Fi connection on the plane or at your hotel, streaming is out of the question.

 Sure, you could pay to download a movie, but maybe you don’t feel like spending $10 for a film that you might not like.
 You could rent one, but that restricts you to a 24-hour viewing window once you start watching.
 Who needs the pressure?
-Watching a movie is suppose to be enjoyable.
+Watching a movie is supposed to be enjoyable.

 Fortunately, there are ways you can download movies for free.
-No, not through shady file sharing sites that offer pirated content that could very well infect your computer with malware.
+No, not through shady file sharing sites offering pirated content that could very well infect your computer with malware.
 You can download free movies from reliable, well-known sites, as well as ones that offer movies in the public domain or that fall under a Creative Commons license.

 FREE MOVIE DOWNLOADS FROM THE PUBLIC DOMAIN

 Once a movie’s copyright expires, it enters the public domain, making it freely available for anyone to distribute.
 Best of all, you can download free movies directly from the sites to your computer.
 On Public Domain Torrents, you’ll find film noir classics like D.O.A. and Scarlet Street, as well as dramas like A Farewell to Arms.
 Along with free movie downloads of AVI files, the site offers files tailored for the iPhones, iPads and Playstation Vita and PSP.